Skip to main content

 • Quick wins (high-impact, low-effort improvements)

-• Long-term optimization opportunities
+• Long-term optimisation opportunities

 • Cost-saving recommendations